 I am Rush.

-We just landed in North Carolina, got a got a great day ahead of us.
+Got a great day ahead of us.

-Excited to be uh putting our head down for the final push, driving toward a great victory for the American people on November the 8th.
+Excited to be putting our head down for the final push, driving toward a great victory for the American people on November the 8th.

 People are confused, Governor, about the polls.